 Cardiac arrhythmias (known as irregular heartbeats) are the most common medical complication associated with surgery involving mesothelioma patients.
 Abnormal heart rates can increase the risk of blood clots in the brain and throughout the body.

 Veterans with mesothelioma can take action without affecting their benefits.

 While mesothelioma itself causes physical complications, the diagnosis can lead to adverse emotional and mental complications.

-Emotional and mental complications of mesothelioma can influence patients to experience:
+Emotional and mental complications of a cancer diagnosis can cause patients to feel:

-The mental health of mesothelioma patients often affects physical health.
-Complications like depression and anxiety can lower a patient’s quality of life, in addition to physical side effects from treatment.
+In addition to emotions, mental health of patients often affects physical health.
+Complications like depression and anxiety can lower a patient’s quality of life.